mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       - If generating `D` resulted in an error `E`, the entire `CreateEncryptedCollection` must now fail with error `E`.
-Return the partially-formed `EF'` with the error so that the caller may know what datakeys have been created by the helper.
+Return the partially-formed `EF'` with the error so that the caller may know what datakeys have already been created by the helper.
       - Replace `K` in `F` with `D`.

 - Create a new set of options `collOpts'` duplicating `collOpts`.
 Set the